 There are many resorts that showcase their golf options, and of course, many of those courses are wonderful.
 After all, if you're showcasing your golf, you can't afford to have sub-par courses.

-The Ritz-Carlton Reynolds elevates the idea of resort golf to an entirely new level.
 Each of the six courses, designed by four legendary architects, offers its own unique challenges, terrain, and views that are as breathtaking as the play.

 The original course at Lake Oconee, The Landing was the seed from which grew the Ritz-Carlton Reynolds' reputation as a premier golf destination.
 Designed by legendary golf architect, Bob Cupp, the course works with the terrain of the area rather than against it.